-The Agency will ask the applicants exceeding the filing thresholds established by the IRS to directly request, obtain, and provide a copy of their tax return transcript for the previous two tax years (using IRS Form 4506-T, Request for Transcript of Tax Return) if additional income validation is needed.
+The Agency will ask the applicant to directly request, obtain, and provide a copy of their tax return transcript for the previous two tax years (using IRS Form 4506-T, Request for Transcript of Tax Return) if additional income validation is needed.
 If there are inconsistencies between the income verifications (e.g. pay stubs, tax returns, etc.), or if the applicant was unable to furnish complete copies of their last two filed returns (e.g. a W-2 was missing), then the transcript should be requested.
 The transcript should also be requested if the income verifications appear suspicious (e.g. there is evidence of alteration).